 Accommodations : To comply with federal law and policy with respect to students with documented disabilities, please be aware of the following:

 Absences from courses with attendance policies: In some cases, students with disabilities may have disability-related absences.
 To the extent possible without compromising learning in the class, those absences should not be counted as violating the attendance policy.
 Students remain responsible for any missed work.

-Proctoring: DSS provides proctoring support for students requiring assistive technology.
+Proctoring: SAS provides proctoring support for students requiring assistive technology.
 For all other accommodations requiring alternate test administration (distraction-reduced, extended time, etc.), faculty are responsible for seeking solutions and should request the assistance of their departments in locating rooms and proctors if necessary.
 Note: Under some circumstances, the college dean’s office will assist with locating space and providing funds for student proctors.